awslabs/data-solutions-framework-on-aws/framework/API.md

 import { Key } from 'aws-cdk-lib/aws-kms';

 const logEncryptionKey = new Key(this, 'LogEncryptionKey');
-const storage = new dsf.DataLakeStorage(this, "ExampleStorage");
+const storage = new dsf.storage.DataLakeStorage(this, "ExampleStorage");
-const dataLakeCatalog = new dsf.DataLakeCatalog(this, "ExampleDataLakeCatalog", {
+const dataLakeCatalog = new dsf.governance.DataLakeCatalog(this, "ExampleDataLakeCatalog", {
   dataLakeStorage: storage,
   databaseName: "exampledb",
   crawlerLogEncryptionKey: logEncryptionKey